 “What do I make a list of?
 I’m here because I can’t think of anything to do.”

 Well, what about the list of films and box sets you have always wanted to watch but just never had enough weekend to get through?
 Same goes for that amazing podcast your friends have recommended.
 Or if you’re aiming to spend less time in front of a screen, what about the last ten books you bought?

 What are the things you have pushed aside for lack of time or space?
 This could be the moment to blow the dust off.
 If you have children, this is also something you can do with them.
 What films do they want to watch?
 What books do they want to read?
 What treats would they like to bake?
 Write them on paper, hang it up somewhere obvious and when you’ve done one cross it off!
 There’s an odd sense of accomplishment that comes with ticking an item off a list.

 2. Upskill or learn something new

-Since the government’s new support scheme was implemented, some employers have opted to furlough their staff.
-If this is you, or you find that you have some spare time on your hands, perhaps try learning a new skill.
+If you find that you have some spare time on your hands, perhaps try learning a new skill.
 Perhaps there is an instrument you always wished you could play?
 Or maybe you’ve seen a few of those hand-stand fitness challenges on your feed and wished you could join in with, but you never learnt how… this could be your time.
 Perhaps you love your job at the moment and you want to get better at it – there are lots of online learning platforms which can help you upskill.
 Whether your specialisation is design, analytics, public speaking … you name it, there’s a class for it.
 If you’d rather not subscribe to a paid-for platform like MasterClass or Skillshare, YouTube can be a great place to learn these things for free.

 3. Have a ‘Masterchef’ challenge